The Sierpinski Carpet as a Final Coalgebra: The functors and

-So the distance is scaled by $\frac{1}{3}$ in the same copy of $X$, and otherwise, it is $2$ (the maximum distance).
-To apply Theorem \ref{quotientmetric} and Corollary \ref{quotientmetriccorollary} to see that $M\otimes X$ is a metric space, we will need the following lemmas.
+So the distance is scaled by $\frac{1}{3}$ inside of each copy of $X$, and otherwise, it is $2$ (the maximum distance).
+Then we define the quotient metric on $M\otimes X$ as we did in the previous section, and so far, we know that it is a pseudo metric.
+To apply Theorem~\ref{quotientmetric} and Corollary~\ref{quotientmetriccorollary} to show that $M\otimes X$ is a metric space, we need more details about the quotient metric.
+In particular, we need to see that $d_{M\otimes X}(m\otimes x,m\otimes y) = \frac{1}{3} d_X(x,y)$ for $x,y\in X$ and $m\in M$.
+To achieve this, we will describe the paths in $M\otimes X$ in more detail.